-While the MFA office is temporarily closed, all MFA programs are up and running.
-Staff is working from home and may be reached by phone or e-mail.
+While the MFA office is temporarily closed to walk-in visitors, all MFA programs are up and running.
+The majority of MFA staff are working from home and may be reached by phone or e-mail.
 Here is an update on what is happening at MFA and how it impacts you:

 HOMEBUYERS: MFA continues to process mortgage loans and provide down payment assistance.
 Check with your lender or REALTOR to determine how to move forward with your home purchase.